igordall/EPFL_IKEA/README.md

 best_hyperparameters = study.best_params
 print(best_hyperparameters)
 ```
-Here below, how we trained the model with the best parameters:
+Here below, is how we trained the model with the best parameters on the whole training dataset:
 ```python
 model = CamembertForSequenceClassification.from_pretrained('camembert-base', num_labels=len(label_encoder.classes_))
 training_args = TrainingArguments(